kigster/pullulant/README.md

     # is ignored in this case.
     pu -aSB -t ruby -t python -t nodejs -t web -t aws

-  Runner:
+Runner

     Most common usage is with the -a  flag, that runs all installers.
     Installers are bash modules located in the ./installers folder.
 Each installer has a bash function that matches the name of the file.

     The -r flag can be supplied more than once, or once but with multiple arguments in quotes, eg -r 'runner1 runner2' or -r runner1 -r runner2.
 Presence of this flag indicates that only specified runnings will run.

 Helpers
     Helpers are similar to installers, but they are not ordered, and are not included in the default install.
-They are meant to be used ad-hoc.
+They are meant to be used for ad-hoc installations, fixes, uninstalls, etc.

-      You can add new installers and helpers by adding new files in the corresponding folders with bash functions matching the name.

-      For example, to enable password-less sudo, use 'sudo-enable' helper:
+    For example, to enable password-less sudo for your current account (not recommended!), use 'sudo-enable' helper:

     pu -r sudo-enable

+Customizing
+    You can add new installers and helpers by adding new files in the corresponding folders with bash functions matching the file name.
 ```

 You should inspect the configuration and packages defined in two files: